vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/ariaRA.md

 You can use kubectl logs in real time for troubleshooting and debugging purposes.
 This usually does not scale beyond a couple of Kubernetes (K8s) Clusters.
 Even then, you will not retain any of the historical logs which might be required for deeper analysis or for auditing purposes.
 This is usually solved by having a centralized log management platform.

-FluentBit is one the most popular and utilized log processors for Kubernete. it is an open source data collector integrated with VMware Aria Operations for Logs, which lets you unify the data collection and consumption for a better understanding of the data.
+FluentBit is one the most popular and utilized log processors for Kubernetes. it is an open source data collector integrated with VMware Aria Operations for Logs, which lets you unify the data collection and consumption for a better understanding of the data.

 Fluentbit collects log events from log files and forwards the logs to a VMware Aria Operations for Logs server using the syslog protocol.
 VMware Aria Operations for Logs can analyze and store it.